Saola: Ecology and behaviour

 Local people reported that the saola is active in the day as well as at night, but prefers resting during the hot midday hours.
 Robichaud noted that the captive female was active mainly during the day, but pointed out that the observation could have been influenced by the unfamiliar surroundings the animal found herself in.
 When she rested, she would draw her forelegs inward to her belly, extend her neck so that her chin touched the ground, and close her eyes.
 Though apparently solitary, saola have been reported in groups of two or three as well as up to six or seven.
-Grouping patterns of the saola resemble those of the bushbuck, anoa, and sitatunga.
+Grouping patterns of the saola resemble those of the Cape bushbuck, anoa and sitatunga.

 Robichaud observed that the captive female was calm in the presence of humans, but was afraid of dogs.
 On an encounter with a dog, she would resort to snorting and thrust her head forward, pointing her horns at her opponent.
 Her erect ears pointed backward, and she stood stiffly with her back arched.
 Meanwhile, she hardly paid any attention to her surroundings.
 This female was found to urinate and defecate separately, dropping her hind legs and lowering her lower body – a common observation among bovids.
 She would spend considerable time grooming herself with her strong tongue.
 Marking behaviour in the female involved opening up the flap of the maxillary gland and leaving a pungent secretion on rocks and vegetation.
 She would give out short bleats occasionally.

 Diet

-Robichaud offered spleenwort (Asplenium), Homalomena, and various species of broad-leaved shrubs or trees of the family Sterculiaceae to the captive animal.
-The saola fed on all plants, and showed a preference for the Sterculiaceae species.
-She did not pull at leaves, she would rather chew or pull them into her mouth using her long tongue.
-She fed mainly during the day, and rarely in the dark.
+A captive female saola ate spleenwort (Asplenium), Homalomena and various species of broad-leaved shrubs or trees of the family Sterculiaceae.
+She fed on all plants and showed a preference for the Sterculiaceae species.
+She chewed or pulled leaves into her mouth using her long tongue.
+She fed mainly during the day.
 The saola is also reputed to feed on Schismatoglottis, unlike other herbivores in its range.